Foxburg is a village in Northwestern Pennsylvania, nestled in the valleys of the Allegheny and Clarion rivers.

 Lincoln Hall in Foxburg and the Crawford Center in Emlenton have facilities for concerts, plays and other entertainment.
 Lincoln Hall is also the home of the Mighty Wurlitzer, one of few remaining working organs, still in use during concerts and silent movies.
 See the Allegheny Riverstone Center for the Arts website for a calendar of upcoming events.

-Right in the heart of town, the Foxburg Wine Cellar recently celebrated its fifth anniversary.
-Stop in to sample regional wines and pick up a gift basket for the folks back home.
+The Foxburg Wine Cellar is in the heart of town, stop in to sample regional wines and pick up a gift basket for the folks back home.
 Shoppers also love the nearby Grove City Outlets.

 We are within close proximity of Slippery Rock University, Clarion University, and Grove City College.